szanata/relic_logs/README.md

 ### Usage

+This lib have two implementations, the [classic](#user-content-classic-implementation) and the [eXperimental](#user-content-experimental-implementation)

+Difference is classic does need to expose a instance and send to each decency to create the logs, whereas the experimental does this by reflection, just using a singleton, does make the code decoupled.

-This lib have two implementations, the **classic** and the **eXperimental** When eXperimental is considered ready, the classic will be deprecated.
+When eXperimental is considered ready, the classic will be deprecated.

 ## Classic implementation